CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 Porting
 -------

-There are four basis issues that need to be addressed when porting and these are addressed in four separate files in the script system,
+There are four basic issues that need to be addressed when porting, and these are addressed in four separate files in the script system,

 - setup of the environment such as compilers, environment variables, and other support software (in **env.[machine]_[environment]**)

 - setup of the Macros file to support the model build (in **Macros.[machine]_[environment]**)

-- setup of the batch scripts (in **cice.batch.csh**)
+- setup of the batch submission scripts (in **cice.batch.csh**)

-- setup of the model launch (in **cice.launch.csh**)
+- setup of the model launch command (in **cice.launch.csh**)

 To port, an **env.[machine]_[environment]** and **Macros.[machine]_[environment]** file have to be added to the **configuration/scripts/machines/** directory and the